Free · Open source · A Critical Error Computing product

 Tap Claim.
 It's yours.

-The device re-advertises as yours and joins your fleet — keys minted on the device, never on a server.
+The device re-advertises as yours and joins your fleet with keys minted on the device, never on a server.
 It's a node on your graph from here on.

 public claims · off by default